ArnaudBuchholz/reserve/README.md

 An array of mappings that is evaluated in the order of declaration.
 * Several mappings may apply to the same request
 * Evaluation stops when the request is **finalized** *(see the note below)*
-* When a handler triggers a redirection, the array of mappings is reevaluated
+* When a handler triggers a redirection, the array of mappings is re-evaluated

 **NOTE** : REserve hooks the [`response.end`](https://nodejs.org/api/http.html#http_response_end_data_encoding_callback) API to detect when the response is finalized.